Please note: this visualization is only available to Home, PRO and Enterprise users.

 - Wi-Fi Network: Each Wi-Fi network detected can be mapped individually.
 Simply check the box next to the network(s) you wish to view on the left-hand side of the NetSpot window.

-- View: By clicking on the Project Configuration gear icon and selecting Toggle, you can choose whether to show your path, sampling points, and AP titles on the map.
+- View: By clicking on the Show menu in the bottom left corner of the canvas, you can choose whether to show your floor plan, path, sampling points, and AP titles on the heatmap, as well as several other adjustments.

-- AP Detection Proximity: By clicking the Visualization Configuration gear icon (next to the visualization drop-down menu), you can filter out weaker access points (APs) by adjusting the AP detection proximity slider.
-The default is -60dBm.
+- AP Detection Proximity: By clicking the Heatmap Settings icon at the top right or by clicking on the gradient on the lower right, you can filter out weaker access points (APs) by adjusting the AP detection proximity slider.
+The default value is -50dBm.

-- Min/Max Signal Level: By clicking the Visualization Configuration icon, the colors assigned to the SNR range can be adjusted by changing the Min Signal Level and Max Signal Level sliders.
-The default range is set to 0dBm (minimum) and +86dBm (maximum).
-You may get more helpful results if you set the minimum and maximum levels to a smaller range based your target ratio.
+- Min/Max signal-to-noise ratio: By clicking the Heatmap Settings icon in the upper right corner of the app window or by clicking on the gradient on the lower right, the color scheme of the SNR heatmap can be adjusted to a more convenient range.
+You can change the color combination by choosing from the three gradient options, and then the intensity can be changed by tweaking the visualized SNR.
+The default range is set to 0dB (minimum) and +86dB (maximum).
+You may get more helpful results if you set the minimum and maximum levels to a smaller range based on your target ratio.